 An exploration of creative drawing exercises with the addition of color media.
 Six hours per week, class and laboratory.
 Previous drawing experience suggested, but not required for non-majors.
 Art majors and minors need to take ART 1311 first.
 Spring.

 Prerequisite: Non-majors, None.
 Art majors or minors, ART 1311.
-Three semester hours

-ART 1351, BASIC DESIGN.
+ART 1351.
+BASIC DESIGN.

 Study of art elements and principles as they relate to two-dimensional design.
 Six hours per week, class and laboratory.
 Spring.
-Prerequisite: None.

 ART 1361.
 ART APPRECIATION.